gambarini/grpcdemo/README.md

 It's a microservice architecture, with GRPC, deployed on kubernetes.

-For the demo, messages are stored in a MongoDB cluster. and
+For the demo, messages are stored in a MongoDB cluster.

 The message routing is done throught GRPC streams connected to RabbitMQ fanout exchanges.
 Allowing scalling and availability by a RabbitMQ cluster, with replication of exchanges.